satkar605/retention-optimizer/prescriptive-analysis.md

 Σ[k∈K] x[i,k] ≤ 1  for all i ∈ I
 ```

-**Interpretation:** Each customer receives at most one action (email, discount, in-app message, or nothing).
+Each customer receives at most one action (email, discount, in-app message, or nothing).
 Multiple simultaneous interventions would create poor user experience and inflate costs.

 **Linearity:** This is a linear constraint for each customer i, with 250 such constraints total.